 ForrestBrown worked with MMT after it developed a unique new software platform for a client that completely digitalised educational resources for students, with their own personal log-in details.

 The technological uncertainties experienced within this project were focused on the development of the use of a relatively new and unexplored nascent technologies.

 Despite MMT Digital being aware of R&D tax incentives, they were not aware of to what extent that they could recoup their R&D investment and against what type of activities they could claim.
 However, due to the numerous unknowns when starting the project, capital investment and labour required to achieve success, it was clearly eligible.

 MMT’s already existing timekeeping system meant ForrestBrown was able to analyse this readily available data and accurately calculate where the significant R&D activities had occurred.
-This not only made identifying R&D much easier but also ensured they were maximising the potential claim value.
+This made identifying R&D much easier.

 The future of record-keeping